TonyisHero01/Web-Crawler/README.md

 1. In the client application, enter the URL you want to crawl and specify the depth.
 2. Choose the crawler mode:
 	•	Active Mode: Starts crawling immediately.
 Schedules the crawling task to run periodically.
-	•	Inactive Mode: Shows crawled data(You need after typing new url and depth switch to Active mode and wait for few minutes, then switch to Inactive mode.).
+	•	Inactive Mode: Starts crawling immediately but only once.
 3. If website does not show data graph for long time, please check command line if there is some error.

 ### Client Features